Alisyed098/Customer-Churn-Anallysis/README.md

 hw(xi)=11+e−wTxi and 1−hw(xi)=e−wTxi1+e−wTxi.
 By substituting these expressions into our ℓ(w) equation and simplifying it further we can obtain a simpler expression. ℓ(w)=∑i=1Nyilog(hw(xi))+(1−yi)log(1−hw(xi))=∑i=1Nyilog(11+e−wTxi)+(1−yi)log(e−wTxi1+e−wTxi)=∑i=1N−yilog(1+e−wTxi)+(1−yi)(−wTxi−log(1+e−wTxi))=∑i=1N(yi−1)(wTxi)−log(1+e−wTxi)

+**What is Churn Prediction?**

+Churn prediction is analytical studies on the possibility of a customer abandoning a product or service.
+The goal is to understand and take steps to change it before the costumer gives up the product or service.

+**About Data**

+customerID : Customer ID
+gender : Whether the customer is a male or a female SeniorCitizen : Whether the customer is a senior citizen or not (1, 0) Partner : Whether the customer has a partner or not (Yes, No) Dependents : Whether the customer has dependents or not (Yes, No) tenure : Number of months the customer has stayed with the company PhoneService : Whether the customer has a phone service or not (Yes, No) MultipleLines : Whether the customer has multiple lines or not (Yes, No, No phone service) InternetService : Customer’s internet service provider (DSL, Fiber optic, No) OnlineSecurity : Whether the customer has online security or not (Yes, No, No internet service) OnlineBackup : Whether the customer has online backup or not (Yes, No, No internet service) DeviceProtection : Whether the customer has device protection or not (Yes, No, No internet service) TechSupport : Whether the customer has tech support or not (Yes, No, No internet service) StreamingTV : Whether the customer has streaming TV or not (Yes, No, No internet service) StreamingMovies : Whether the customer has streaming movies or not (Yes, No, No internet service) Contract : The contract term of the customer (Month-to-month, One year, Two year) PaperlessBilling : Whether the customer has paperless billing or not (Yes, No) PaymentMethod : The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
+MonthlyCharges : The amount charged to the customer monthly TotalCharges : The total amount charged to the customer Churn : Whether the customer churned or not (Yes or No)